Collecting practices of the Al-Thani Family: Role in the art market

 Qatar became a major buyer in the international art market in the 2000s and 2010s.
 In 2011, The Art Newspaper identified Qatar as the world’s leading purchaser of contemporary art.

 According to market analysts, the country often paid premium prices for high-profile artworks, positioning Doha as a regional art hub.

 Large financial resources

-The royal family and Qatar's cultural institution are upscale subscribers to the databank on art prices and indices Artprice Group.
-A study conducted by Artprice and Organ Museum Research over the period 2000-2012 revealed that Qatar bid for artworks with a margin of 40 to 45% above "market prices".
+The royal family and Qatar's cultural institution are subscribed to the databank on art prices and indices Artprice Group.
+A study conducted by Artprice and Organ Museum Research over the period 2000–2012 revealed that Qatar bid for artworks with a margin of 40 to 45% above "market prices".
 Forbes estimates that the annual budget for the sole Qatar Museum Authority is about $250 million.

-The chief executive of the Fine Art Fund Group, an art investment management and consulting firm based in London, estimates that Qatari buyers make up 25 percent of the Middle East's $11 billion art market.
+The chief executive of the Fine Art Fund Group, an art investment management and consulting firm based in London, estimates that Qatari buyers make up 25% of the Middle East's $11 billion art market.